 Is Your Child’s vision sensitive to light?
 Here’s what you should do.

-Children may experience persistent sensitivity to light for a variety of reasons like external injuries, traumatic conditions, or inherited diseases.
+Children may experience persistent sensitivity to light for various reasons like external injuries, traumatic conditions, or inherited diseases.
 The photophobia can even be attributable to chronic conditions like glaucoma in younger kids.
-It is essential to address these problems from the eye specialist as your child’s eye health is crucial for studies, school activities, and overall physical and mental development.
+It is essential to address these problems from the eye specialist as your child light sensitivity health is crucial for studies, school activities, and overall physical and mental development.
 While addressing the possibilities for the condition, you can follow a few steps to ease high light sensitivity in your children.
-This article will benefit you with the causes of the constrain and what you can do to alleviate the problem.
+This article will help you understand the causes of the constraint and what you can do to alleviate the problem.

 Pediatric Photophobia